Labor Negotiations are in Full Swing

-The City and County of San Francisco (City) has begun bargaining sessions with its unions whose contracts are open for negotiations.
+The City and County of San Francisco (City) is in the thick of bargaining with its unions whose contracts are open for negotiations.
 The labor project encompasses 37 unions covered by 26 different contracts, affecting about 30,000 employees.
 The City Charter provides a process by which contract agreements must be completed and sent to the Board of Supervisors by May 15, 2019.

 Economy and the City Budget:

 The City recently released its Five-Year Financial Plan update for Fiscal Year 2019-20 through Fiscal Year 2023-24.
 The outlook is similar to what we have seen over the last several years: The City is not in a recession, cutting services, or laying off employees.
 However, the City is seeing indicators of slowing economic growth, while facing continuing cost pressures and uncertainty ahead.

 Our employees are our greatest asset.
 The following chart illustrates how the City’s General Fund is allocated.
 Employee benefits and salaries represent the biggest portion of General Fund expenditures, demonstrating their importance: